 However, GMB users can get around Google’s automated system by one of two ways.

 Code-savvy users can manually add a menu through the Google API.
 Those who don’t have coding experience can bypass the API altogether and add their own menu URL link within the Attribute fields of a listing.
 However, this seems to work only for businesses with single locations.

 One of the latest updates to GMB allows businesses to add or edit individual items or an entire menu from within the GMB dashboard.
 Users can find the new Menu option within the Info tab on the dashboard.

 Clicking the Menu button will bring up a separate window where users can add information such as the menu section title, the item name, a brief description, and a price.

 It’s worth noting that these price guides aren’t just limited to restaurants on Google.
 The company also allowed menu creation and editing for health and beauty-based businesses.
 Even service businesses, such as a plumbing outfit or a floral shop can show off their products and services to customers through Google’s menu system.

 Initially, the feature was only available for business that had English-speaking locals.
 However, an August 2018 update made the feature available to all countries and languages.

 Boosting an Online Presence with a Google My Business Restaurant Menu

 Adding a menu to a Google listing can boost a business’ online ranking in local search, and Google can use it to improve a user’s search criteria.
-However, it’s not the only factor in determining a listing’s place in search engine results pages (SERP).
+However, a Google restaurant price guide is not the only factor in determining a listing’s place in search engine results pages (SERP).

 Things like a brief description of a business, beautiful photos, and eye-catching videos can all help with SERP rankings.
 These bits of compelling information combine to create an attractive listing that will have customers visiting and leaving detailed reviews.